 At that time, the race was about 40 kilometers.
 Already the year after, the world’s first City marathon was established.
 It was Boston Marathon, which today is one of the most popular marathon races in the world.
 At the Olympics in London in 1908, arise the current distance of 42,195 m, because the English royal family wanted to look down on the start line from their balcony!

 From the first OL marathon in recent times, it took many years before the race really reached out to the masses.
 Until then, it has been a wild and unattainable distance for ordinary people and as an athletic discipline, it was more anonymously compared with the exercises inside the Olympic stadium.
 The first 41.8 km was out on the roads, with few spectators – the last 400 meters took place inside the stadium.

-Maybe the modern way of long distance running was born when the American runner Frank Shorter shows up on the Olympic stadium to the last 400 M at the Olympic Games in Munich 1972, and became a surprising winner.
-It was a kind of revolution on the marathon distance, when he won the Olympic gold medal.
-People in US went out on the streets to run immediately after this event.
+Maybe the modern way of long-distance running was born when the American runner Frank Shorter shows up in the Olympic stadium to the last 400 M at the Olympic Games in Munich 1972 and became a surprising winner.
+It was a kind of revolution on the marathon distance when he won the Olympic gold medal.
+People in the US went out on the streets to run immediately after this event.
 Until then, long-distance running was known from tough East Europeans with exhausted facial features.

-If you are are interesting in the Marathon legend like myself , I hope you like this page and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.
+If you are interested in the Marathon legend like me, I hope you like this page and if you have any questions about this topic or want to leave your own Personal review, please leave a comment below.